jschuel/MIGDAL_simulator/docs/source/MIGDAL Detector Simulation.md

 ### 4. Identify the ionization points passing through GEM 2

 Like GEM 1, GEM 2 also has a honeycomb pattern of holes.
-GEM 2 by default is also centered at (x=0,y=0), however the user may offset GEM 2 in both `x` and `y` with respect to GEM 1 with the `GEM_offsetx` and `GEM_offsety` parameters in `configuration.yaml`.
+GEM 2 by default is also centered at (x=0,y=0), however the user may offset GEM 2 in both `x` and `y` with respect to GEM 1 with the `GEM2_offsetx` and `GEM2_offsety` parameters in `configuration.yaml`.
 Like before, we use a k-d tree to determine which amplified ionization points align with a GEM hole opening in GEM 2.
 Those that do are kept, those that don't are discarded. **For Migdal tracks**: The `ID` of each ionization electron (0 = nuclear recoil, 1 = electron recoil) is still kept track of here.

 ### 5. Apply amplification from GEM 2